 - 1. New Membership Agency Application - 2.
-A copy of your agency's 501(c)(3) determination letter - 3.
-A copy of the ServSafe Food Safety Manager certificate held by a staff member if your agency prepares and serves meals on site - 4.
+A copy of your agency's 501(c)(3) determination letter or completed Religious Qualifier form - 3.
+A copy of the a commercial food safety manager certificate held by a staff member if your agency prepares and serves meals on site - 4.
 A copy of your agency's business plan, including mission statement - 5.
 A blank copy of your client intake form